Aerolíneas Estelar: History

 The airline was founded in 2009.
 Its first flights were to Porlamar and within months it commenced a route to and from Maracaibo.
 It was a charter flight company, until it managed to consolidate itself over the years.

 On November 6, 2017, the Chilean airline Latin American Wings terminated the contract with Estelar for non-payment, which caused passengers on the Santiago route to be stranded for three days at the airport.

 In December 2017, Estelar announced its first intercontinental route from Caracas to Madrid, Spain.
-Therefore, it expanded its narrow-body fleet with an Airbus A340-300 on lease from Hi Fly Malta.
+Therefore, it expanded its narrow-body fleet with an Airbus A340-300 leased from Hi Fly Malta.
 The route to Madrid was operated with three weekly frequencies, replacing the old route operated by Conviasa.
 It also flew to Buenos Aires, with three frequencies a week.

-Later, the airline leased an Airbus A380-800 from Hi Fly Malta because the leased A340 it was under repairs, making Estelar the first Americas' airline in history to operate the aircraft type.
+In July 2019, the airline leased an Airbus A380-800 from Hi Fly Malta because the leased A340 it had was under repairs, making Estelar the hemisphere's first airline to operate the aircraft type.